Side

 1 small onion, chopped (1/4 cup)

-1 tablespoon chopped fresh basil leaves or 1 teaspoon dried basil leaves
+1 tablespoon chopped fresh basil leaves or 1 teaspoon dried basil

 1/8 teaspoon pepper